goldenGlow21/softwares_PoC/A3002R_V4/Telnet/PoC.md

 ![1541](https://github.com/user-attachments/assets/ad8939b2-3d49-4cc3-bc14-667be1c596d8)

-/etc/init.d/rcS calls init.sh (gw all)
+/etc/init.d/rcS calls init.sh (gw all) and porform sysconf
 <br>
 gw all: gateway all

 ![123123](https://github.com/user-attachments/assets/1d0b2ad1-45cb-43e0-bb57-0ebbecff49a6)

-I analyzed init.sh And while I were further analyzing the FUN_00404d98 function
+Run telnet by the telnetd & >/dev/null 2>&1 in sysconf

 ![1231234](https://github.com/user-attachments/assets/a270e58b-1d68-406f-8e71-cfd238bc6694)

-I identified telnetd, the denon of telnet, in the function FUN_00404d98.
+I identified telnetd, the demon of telnet, in the function FUN_00404d98.
-So I thought I should Telnet access through the information on the shadow or shadow.sample.
+So I thought I should try Telnet access through the information on the shadow or shadow.sample.

 ---